Tannu Uriankhai: End of Qing rule

 The end of Qing rule in Tannu Uriankhai came quickly.
-On October 10, 1911 the Xinhai Revolution broke out, and soon afterwards Chinese provinces followed one another in declaring their independence.
-Outer Mongolia declared its own independence from China on December 1, and expelled the Qing viceroy four days later.
-In the second half of December bands of Uriankhai began plundering and burning Han-owned shops.
+On October 10, 1911, the Xinhai Revolution broke out, and soon afterwards Chinese provinces followed one another in declaring their independence.
+Mongolia (Outer Mongolia) declared its own independence from China on December 1, and expelled the Qing viceroy four days later.

 Uriankhai nobles were divided on their course of political action.
-The Uriankhai governor (amban-noyon), Gombo-Dorzhu, advocated becoming a protectorate of Russia, hoping that the Russians in turn would appoint him governor of Uriankhai.
+The Uriankhai governor, Oyun Kombu-Dorzhu, advocated becoming a protectorate of Russia, hoping that the Russians in turn would appoint him governor of Uriankhai.
 But the princes of two other banners preferred to submit to the new Bogd Khanate of Mongolia under the theocratic rule of the Jebstundamba Khutukhtu of Urga.

-Undeterred, Gombu-Dorzhu sent a petition to the Frontier Superintendent at Usinsk stating that he had been chosen as leader of an independent Tannu Uriankhai state.
-He asked for protection, and proposed that Russian troops be sent immediately into the state to prevent China from restoring its rule over the region.
-There was no reply—three months earlier the Tsarist Council of Ministers had already decided on a policy of gradual, cautious absorption of Uriankhai by encouraging Russian colonization.
-Precipitous action by Russia, the Council feared, might provoke China.

-This position changed, however, as a result of pressure from commercial circles in Russia for a more activist approach, and a Russian sponsored 'petition' from two Uriankhai khoshuns in the fall of 1913 requesting to be accepted as a part of Russia.
+Kombu-Dorzhu sent a petition to the Frontier Superintendent at Usinsk, stating that he had been chosen as leader of an independent Tannu Uriankhai state.
+He asked for protection and proposed that Russian troops be sent immediately into the state to prevent China from restoring its rule over the region.
+There was no reply—three months earlier the Tsarist Council of Ministers had already decided on a policy of gradual, cautious absorption of Uriankhai by encouraging Russian colonization; precipitate action by Russia, the Council feared, might provoke China.
+This position changed as a result of pressure from commercial circles in Russia for a more activist approach, and a Russian sponsored "petition" from two Uriankhai khoshuns in the fall of 1913 requesting to be accepted as a part of Russia.
 Other Uriankhai khoshuns soon followed suit.
 In April 1914 Tannu Uriankhai was formally accepted as a protectorate of Russia.